 - Mark students who are interested in the enrollment

 You can see this is one of the many micro-processes happening in an institute.
-A CRM is fully capable of handling this whereas enrollment system or enrollment management system only deals with managing processes which are directly related to enrollment or admission.
+A CRM is fully capable of handling this whereas enrollment system or enrollment management system only deals with managing enrollment processes that are directly related to admission.

 What features you should look for in an Enrollment System?